Friday, December 22, 2023

 In the days of my early Christianity, I was taught that 1 John 1:9 was truly a key text for building our fellowship with God the Father and God the Son.
 So important was this text to me and so great was the evidence to myself of my own sin that I became disheartened and thought I would be a 2nd class Christian for life.
 The sinning would never stop, and I could not see the Christian growth of a measure of Christ's righteousness within me.

-But, read the text quoted from 1 John again: It is those to whom the brightness of Christ is the greatest light, and therefore is the greatest exposer of their own sins -- it is those who are the ones who are forgiven and cleansed from all unrighteousness in the end.
-But those who are untroubled by their sins are living in the most desperate circumstances, unable to see and unwilling to see their own depravity, and therefore doomed until they turn to Christ.
+But, read the text quoted from 1 John again: It is those to whom the brightness of Christ is the greatest light, and therefore is continually the greatest exposer of their own sins -- it is those who are the ones who are continually being forgiven and cleansed from all unrighteousness.
+But those professing Christians who are untroubled by their sins are living in the most desperate circumstances, unable and unwilling to see their own depravity, and are therefore doomed until they repent and turn to Christ.

 So, all who are sin-confessors of their own sins -- ones who are tempted to think often upon how we have failed our Savior -- are ones being by his grace made fit for his fellowship in glory, and are not 2nd class Christians at all!